-(iv) Unless otherwise provided herein, the Department, the Division, the Board, and the Bond Registrar/Paying Agent (collectively, as used in this section, the "State and its agents") shall treat the Securities Depository as the sole and exclusive owner of the Series 2024 (to be determined) Bonds registered in its name for the purposes of:

-(1) the payment of the principal of, premium, if any, and interest on the Series 2024 (to be determined) Bonds or portion thereof to be redeemed or purchased.
-Payments made to the Securities Depository of principal, premium, and interest shall be valid and effective to fully satisfy and discharge the Department's obligations to the extent of the sums so paid;

-(2) the giving of any notice permitted or required to be given to Registered Owners under the Resolution; and

-(3) the giving of any direction or consent or the making of any request by the Registered Owners hereunder.
-The State and its agents may rely conclusively upon:

-(a) a certificate of the Securities Depository as to the identity of the Participants with respect to the Series 2024 (to be determined) Bonds; and

-(b) a certificate of any such Participant as to the identity of, and the respective principal amount of Series 2024 (to be determined) Bonds beneficially owned by, the Beneficial Owners.

-(v) The State and its agents shall have no responsibility or obligations to the Securities Depository, any Participant, any Beneficial Owner, or any other person which is not shown on the Bond Register, with respect to:

-(1) the accuracy of any records maintained by the Securities Depository or any Participant;

-(2) the payment by the Securities Depository or by any Participant of any amount due to any Beneficial Owner in respect of the principal amount or redemption or purchase price of, or interest on, any Series 2024 (to be determined) Bond;

-(3) the delivery of any notice by the Securities Depository or any Participant;

-(4) the selection of the Participants or the Beneficial Owners to receive payment in the event of any partial redemption of the Series 2024 (to be determined) Bonds; or

-(5) any consent given or any other action taken by the Securities Depository or any Participant.

-(vi) The requirements in the Resolution of holding, delivering, or transferring Series 2024 (to be determined) Bonds shall be deemed modified to require the appropriate person to meet the requirements of the Securities Depository as to registering or transferring the book-entry Series 2024 (to be determined) Bonds to produce the same effect.
-Any provision hereof permitting or requiring delivery of the Series 2024 (to be determined) Bonds shall, while the Series 2024 (to be determined) Bonds are in book-entry only form, be satisfied by the notation thereof on the books of the Securities Depository in accordance with applicable State law.
+- (iv) Unless otherwise provided herein, the Department, the Division, the Board, and the Bond Registrar/Paying Agent (collectively, as used in this section, the "State and its agents") shall treat the Securities Depository as the sole and exclusive owner of the Refunding Bonds registered in its name for the purposes of: - (1) the payment of the principal of, premium, if any, and interest on the Refunding Bonds or portion thereof to be redeemed or purchased.
+Payments made to the Securities Depository of principal, premium, and interest shall be valid and effective to fully satisfy and discharge the Department's obligations to the extent of the sums so paid; - (2) the giving of any notice permitted or required to be given to Registered Owners under the Resolution; and - (3) the giving of any direction or consent or the making of any request by the Registered Owners hereunder.
+The State and its agents may rely conclusively upon: - (a) a certificate of the Securities Depository as to the identity of the Participants with respect to the Refunding Bonds; and - (b) a certificate of any such Participant as to the identity of, and the respective principal amount of Refunding Bonds beneficially owned by, the Beneficial Owners. - (v) The State and its agents shall have no responsibility or obligations to the Securities Depository, any Participant, any Beneficial Owner, or any other person which is not shown on the Bond Register, with respect to: - (1) the accuracy of any records maintained by the Securities Depository or any Participant; - (2) the payment by the Securities Depository or by any Participant of any amount due to any Beneficial Owner in respect of the principal amount or redemption or purchase price of, or interest on, any Refunding Bond; - (3) the delivery of any notice by the Securities Depository or any Participant; - (4) the selection of the Participants or the Beneficial Owners to receive payment in the event of any partial redemption of the Refunding Bonds; or - (5) any consent given or any other action taken by the Securities Depository or any Participant. - (vi) The requirements in the Resolution of holding, delivering, or transferring Refunding Bonds shall be deemed modified to require the appropriate person to meet the requirements of the Securities Depository as to registering or transferring the book-entry Refunding Bonds to produce the same effect.
+Any provision hereof permitting or requiring delivery of the Refunding Bonds shall, while the Refunding Bonds are in book-entry only form, be satisfied by the notation thereof on the books of the Securities Depository in accordance with applicable State law.

 (C) The Division may discontinue the book-entry system with the then-current securities depository, subject to the terms of its agreement with such securities depository.
-In this event, the Division shall either identify another qualified securities depository or prepare and deliver replacement Series 2024 (to be determined) Bonds in the form of fully registered bonds to each Beneficial Owner.
+In this event, the Division shall either identify another qualified securities depository or prepare and deliver replacement Refunding Bonds in the form of fully registered bonds to each Beneficial Owner.